AmalPresingu/KitchenShooter/README.md

 # KitchenShooter
-A physics-based kitchen shooter.
+Physics-based kitchen shooter.
 Knock down the teapots in 30 seconds to win!